RikyPucho/Entity-Creator-for-Abp-Framework/README.md

     <li>First, put the folder "Entity_Creator" in the folder of your Abp project (next to "aspnet-core" folder)</li>
     <li>If you want, add the data in the "input.txt" file, following the instructions written in the "How_To_Write_Input.txt" file</li>
     <li>Run "program.py"</li>
-    <li>Add the command lines present in the files in the folder "TO_ADD" to the specific files</li>
+    <li>Add the command lines present in the files of the folder "TO_ADD" to the specific files</li>
     <li>Delete the folders present in the "To_Add" folder using "delete_Folders.py"</li>
 </ul>